aosabook/500lines/async-web-server/writeup.md

 It's not *quite* strongly typed HTTP parameters, because I'm interested in enforcing more than the type, but that's a good first approximation.
 You can imagine more or less this same thing being implemented in a mainstream class-based OO language using a class hierarchy.
 That is, you'd define a `handler` class, then subclass that for each handler you have, giving each `get`, `post`, `parse` and `validate` methods as needed.
 If you imagine this well enough, you'll also see the small but non-trivial pieces of boilerplate that the approach would get you, both in terms of setting up classes and methods themselves and in terms of doing the parsing/validation of your parameters.
 The Common Lisp approach, and I'd argue the right approach, is to write a DSL to handle the situation.
 In this case, it takes the form of a new piece of syntax that lets you declare certain properties of your handlers, and expands into the code you would have written by hand.

+### Stepping Through Expansions

 Lets step through the expansion for `send-message`, just so you understand what's going on at each step.
+What I'm about to show you is the output of the SLIME macroexpander, which does a one-level expansion on the macro call you give it.

     (define-closing-handler (send-message) ((room :string :max 16) (name :string :min 1 :max 64) (message :string :min 5 :max 256))
        (publish! (intern room :keyword) (encode-json-to-string `((:name . ,name) (:message . ,message)))))